GabrielDA7/cms-esgi/README.md

 RSS

-Corriger back add video
 Ajouter author a chapter
 Modifier author avec id (trainning)
 Ajout et edition auteurs => session

 Filter ajax ()
 passowrd -> sha1 + grain de sel
-remove live form video.class

 Remove database columns from objects (problem when object db is used more than once)

-rename the files where there are moved in the server (ex create a folder wich is named formation and put the formations into it and give a name like formation + id) -> do for the object class a function who return the file path (ex : video is : DIR . public.video . etc)

 for the parts find a way to save the location of the videos and the pictures
   ex : %image1% will be replace by

 -- SEE LATER -- find a way the change the working of setReferencedObjectsColumns() in objectDelegate
                 We have to get the refernced object with a join query

 -- DONE -- reset password email
 -- DONE -- Creer nouvelle fct dans le ajaxController pour listeCommentaire qui prend en compte l'id